SUBUR78990/YouTube-premium/README.md

 YouTubePremiumFree is a userscript designed to liberate you from intrusive ads and unwanted commercial interruptions on YouTube.

 ## Features
-- [x] AdBlocker: Eliminate all forms of advertisements, ensuring an uninterrupted viewing experience
+- [✓] AdBlocker: Eliminate all forms of advertisements, ensuring an uninterrupted viewing experience
-- [x] Premium Title
+- [✓] Premium Title
-- [x] Premium Logo
+- [✓] Premium Logo
-- [ ] Download videos and music
+- [✓] Download videos and music
-- [ ] Offline mode: Play downloaded videos or music anytime, offline, anywhere, right inside YouTube
+- [✓] Offline mode: Play downloaded videos or music anytime, offline, anywhere, right inside YouTube
-- [x] Premium resolution: Automcatically switches to HD Premium resolution, first select your resolution
+- [✓] Premium resolution: Automcatically switches to HD Premium resolution, first select your resolution
-- [x] Pop-ups blocker
+- [✓] Pop-ups blocker

 ## Installation
 1. **Install Tampermonkey**: